Data Protection Officer - 5 Things To Do for Data Security

 Here are the top 5 things a DPO should do right now:

-1. Familiarise yourself with data protection regulations
+1. Familiarise yourself with data protection and shredding requirements

 In order to comply with the law, you need to know the rules well.
 With the mandatory DPO appointment required by the PDPA, organisations should familiarise themselves immediately if they have not done so already.